isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 This people picker is in abstracted layers, so that you could connect any backend and in theory this people picker should work with any back end.
 Current back end is a SharePoint 2010 web service (located in [NgSharePointWebServices](https://github.com/isaacchacon/NgSharePointWebServices).

-This people picker trys to mimick the way Office 365 / SharePoint online people picker works, to some extent.
+This people picker tries to mimick the way Office 365 / SharePoint online people picker works, to some extent.

-If you run the example (app.component), you will learn how to consume this people picker.
+If you ran the attached example, you will learn how to consume this people picker.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.